phac-nml/irida/doc/user/user/project/index.md

 ![Project settings detail layout.](images/project-settings-details.png)

 Managers can edit the modifiable fields by clicking on the edit (pencil) icon within the field.
-Updates will be saved immediately after exiting the field.
+Updates will be saved immediately after hitting the enter key or clicking anywhere outside the field.
 If you want to cancel the update, just press the `esc` key and the original value will be displayed.

 ### Coverage, Processing and Automated Pipelines